 Ideally, we need to understand the issues, develop our networks to share our skills and experience, and seek out strategic opportunities where we can add gender equality to the climate debate.

-We can promote the Young Women in Public Affairs Award through the climate lens.
+We can promote the Young Women in Leadership Award through the climate lens.
 Is there something we can do to mentor women and girls who are aspiring to take on leadership roles in our club and community?

 Within Australia, it would be useful to work with our local, state and federal governments and provide submissions on policies as they are being developed.
-For example, independent parliamentarian, Zali Steggall is progressing a Climate Bill through the Federal Parliament.
+For example, independent parliamentarians are progressing bills that consider the needs of future generations.
 Every Zontian can ask their MP where they stand on this.

 Global action

-• UN Development Fund works to eradicate poverty while protecting the planet.
-They help countries develop strong policies, skills, partnerships and institutions so they can sustain their progress.
+- UN Development Fund works to eradicate poverty while protecting the planet.
+They help countries develop strong policies, skills, partnerships and institutions to sustain their progress.

 Resources